-Best natural wonder in France
+Best natural wonders in France

-Best natural wonder in France
+Best natural wonders in France

 1. Rochefort Ridge